Summer Opportunities: STEM Research

 2021-04-07 Summer Opportunities STEM Research

-Hi, everyone.
-Welcome to the college advisor webinar in summer opportunities.
-These in stem research, Dorian everyone with the webinars timing, we’ll start with a presentation and answer your questions in a live Q and a on the sidebar.
-And in the public chat, you can download our slides and you can start submitting questions in the Q and a tab.
+[00:00:00] Hi, everyone.
+Welcome to the CollegeAdvisor’s webinar in Summer Opportunities STEM Research.
+These in stem research.
+To orient everyone with the webinar timing, we’ll start off with a presentation.
+Then answer your questions in a live Q&A on the sidebar.
+You can download our slides and you can start submitting your questions in the Q&A tab.